genGit963/RV_NODE_JS/1. Core_Nodejs_Concepts/7_http2.detail.md

 req.end();
 ```

-### 7. **Server Push**
+## 7. **Server Push**

-Server Push allows the server to send multiple resources to the client proactively, even before the client requests them.
-This feature is particularly useful for delivering CSS, JavaScript, and other static assets that are essential for rendering a page.
+Server Push allows the `server to send multiple resources` to the client proactively, even before the client requests them.
+This feature is <u>particularly useful for delivering CSS, JavaScript, and other static assets that are essential for rendering a page</u>.

-#### Example of Server Push:
+## Example of Server Push:

 ```js
 server.on("stream", (stream, headers) => {